astropy/astropy/docs/io/fits/usage/verification.rst

 For each HDU, the mandatory keywords, their locations in the header, and their values will be verified.
 Each FITS HDU has a fixed set of required keywords in a fixed order.
-For example, the Primary HDU's header must at least have the following keywords:
+For example, the primary HDU's header must at least have the following keywords:

 .. parsed-literal::